 Step-by-Step: Using BlueStacks AppPlayer From Behind a Proxy

 BlueStacks AppPlayer is a software that brings Android applications to PCs and Mac.
-This tutorial will show you how to install and use BlueStacks from behind an HTTP proxy.
+This tutorial will show you how to use BlueStacks from behind an HTTP proxy.

 The instructions below should apply to Mac OS X too as the setup procedure is very similar.

-This tutorial has been written for the version 0.8.0.2997 of BlueStacks.
+This tutorial has been written for BlueStacks 4.
 If you determine that this tutorial is outdated, then please feel free to let us know by sending an email via our contact form.